josh-uaaa/While_Learning/README.md

 Note that projects relatively larger than the mini projects found in this repository will not be stored here, but rather in their own individual repositories in order for projects to stand out as their own separate entities while maintaining **While_Learning**'s focus on my learning journey and progression.

+### _Symbols_

+:green_square: means it has been completed.

+:yellow_square: means it is what I am currently studying and working on.

+:red_square: means it is currently on hold to focus on other studies.